-There are a number of benefits of using the elliptical machine, especially if you’re looking to improve your overall fitness levels while protecting your joints.
-Here are some of the benefits of using the elliptical machine:
+There are a number of benefits of using an elliptical machine, especially if you’re looking to improve your overall fitness levels while protecting your joints.
+Here are some of the benefits of using an elliptical machine:

 - Improves mobility and balance.